 Get a cookie sheet and layer it with parchment paper.

 Scoop out a cookie dough-sized ball of ice cream, and roll it in your palms like Playdough until it’s a perfect ball.

 Drop it in the melted chocolate and roll it for about 2-3 seconds to coat it evenly, then use a spoon to scoop it out and drop it on the pan.
 Freeze, eat, repeat.

 The sweetness these coffee desserts promise is equivalent to none.
 They are not only sweet but also bring on a strong coffee flavor.
 Here is what you do:

-Whip up a fudge mousse and sit it to the side, and find a devil’s food cake mix that you enjoy.
-You can take a shortcut and just use a boxed mix, and it will still do the trick just fine.
+Whip up a fudge mousse, sit it to the side, and find a devil’s food cake mix you enjoy.
+Of course, you can take a shortcut and use a boxed mix, which will still do the trick.

 In your cupcake tin, layer the bottom with a sprinkling of coffee granules, layer in the cake mix, and drop a dollop of the fudge mousse on top.

 Bake these in the oven, top them with whipped cream and a dash of cinnamon, and keep them refrigerated.
 It is going to be a fan favorite for sure.

 This is one of the simplest coffee desserts to prepare.
 Just get an angel food cake mix, blend it, and put it into a bundt pan.